Kentico/xperience-dynamics365-sales/README.md

 # Xperience Dynamics 365 Sales integration

-This integration enables the synchronization of Xperience contacts and activities to a Dynamics 365 tenant, and synchronizing updates of those contacts in Dynamics 365 back to your Xperience website.
-It also contains custom Marketing automation actions to log Dynamics 365 tasks and appointments.
+This integration enables the synchronization of Xperience contacts and activities to a [Dynamics 365](https://dynamics.microsoft.com/en-us/what-is-dynamics365/) tenant, and the synchronization of updates to those contacts made by Dynamics 365 back to your Xperience website.
+The integration also provides custom [marketing automation](https://docs.xperience.io/x/UgiRBg) actions to log Dynamics 365 tasks and appointments.

 ## Set up the environment

 ### Import the custom module

-1. Download the latest  _"Kentico.Xperience.Dynamics365.Sales"_ export package from the [Releases](https://github.com/Kentico/xperience-dynamics365-sales/releases).
+1. Download the latest  _"Kentico.Xperience.Dynamics365.Sales"_ export package from [Releases](https://github.com/Kentico/xperience-dynamics365-sales/releases).
 1. In the Xperience adminstration, open the __Sites__ application.
-1. [Import](https://docs.xperience.io/deploying-websites/exporting-and-importing-sites/importing-a-site-or-objects) the downloaded package with the __Import files__ and __Import code files__ [settings](https://docs.xperience.io/deploying-websites/exporting-and-importing-sites/importing-a-site-or-objects#Importingasiteorobjects-Import-Objectselectionsettings) enabled.
+1. [Import](https://docs.xperience.io/x/VAeRBg) the downloaded package with the __Import files__ and __Import code files__ [settings](https://docs.xperience.io/x/VAeRBg#Importingasiteorobjects-Import-Objectselectionsettings) enabled.
-1. Perform the [necessary steps](https://docs.xperience.io/deploying-websites/exporting-and-importing-sites/importing-a-site-or-objects#Importingasiteorobjects-Importingpackageswithfiles) to include the following imported folder in your project:
+1. Perform the [necessary steps](https://docs.xperience.io/x/VAeRBg#Importingasiteorobjects-Importingpackageswithfiles) to include the following imported folder into your project:
    - `/CMSModules/Kentico.Xperience.Dynamics365.Sales`

 ### Enable the integration

-1. Open the _web.config_ of your Xperience CMS project and navigate to the `<appSettings>` section.
+1. Open the _web.config_ file of your Xperience administration project and navigate to the `<appSettings>` section.
-2. Add your Dynamics 365 Sales tenant to the __Dynamics365URL__ application setting.
+2. Add your Dynamics 365 Sales tenant using the __Dynamics365URL__ application setting.
 This is the URL where you access Dynamics 365.
 If you don't have  an instance, you can set up a new one using [Microsoft's documentation](https://docs.microsoft.com/en-us/dynamics365/sales/set-up-dynamics-365-sales).

 ```xml
 <add key="Dynamics365URL" value="https://mycompany.crm4.dynamics.com" />
 ```

 3. To authenticate requests to Dynamics 365, [register an application](https://docs.microsoft.com/en-us/previous-versions/dynamicscrm-2016/developers-guide/mt622431(v=crm.8)#register-an-application-with-microsoft-azure) in Microsoft Azure Active Directory's __App registrations__ tab.
-4. After registration, select the application registration, note the __Application (client) ID__ and __Directory (tenant) ID__ in the Azure Portal, and set the corresponding application setting:
+4. After registration, note the __Application (client) ID__ and __Directory (tenant) ID__ in the Azure Portal, and set the corresponding application settings in Xperience:

 ```xml
 <add key="Dynamics365ClientID" value="<client ID>" />
 <add key="Dynamics365TenantID" value="<tenant ID>" />
 ```

-5. Click the __Certificates & secrets__ tab, navigate to the __Client secrets__ tab, and create a new secret for the integration.
-Add this secret to the __Dynamics365Secret__ application setting:
+5. Open the __Certificates & secrets__ tab, navigate to the __Client secrets__ tab, and create a new secret for the integration.
+Add this secret to Xperience via the __Dynamics365Secret__ application setting:

 ```xml
 <add key="Dynamics365Secret" value="<your secret>" />